Hoagy Lands

 Victor I. Hoagland Sr. (May 4, 1936 – January 12, 2002), known professionally as Hoagy Lands, was an American soul singer.

 Biography

-Lands was born in New Brunswick, New Jersey, United States, to an Afro-Cuban father and an African American mother of American Indian descent, Lands formed a group at Roosevelt Junior High School in Elizabeth, New Jersey that was called TNB (The New Brunswick) Dynaflows.
+Lands was born in New Brunswick, New Jersey, United States.
+His father was Afro-Cuban and his mother was an African American of American Indian descent, Lands formed a group at Roosevelt Junior High School in Elizabeth, New Jersey that was called TNB (The New Brunswick) Dynaflows.

-His recording career spanned from the late 1950s on into the mid-1970s, recording a few duets with Lily Field.
-He made appearances in England shortly before his death in 2002, in Orange, New Jersey, following heart surgery.
+His recording career spanned from the late 1950s on into the mid-1970s.
+He was a backup singer for The Drifters when they recorded their major hit, but was not credited.

+He recorded a few duets with Lily Field.
+He made appearances in England shortly before his death in 2002, in Orange, New Jersey, following a heart surgery.

 His grandson is recording artist Jaheim.